 The reality?
 Remote work is here to stay.
 That’s why your in-person onboarding needs to improve with the changes ushered in by the pandemic.
 And your remote onboarding needs to align closely for consistent results.
 Your new hires and employees are longing to feel connected and craving a sense of belonging right now.
 If their requirements aren’t met, they’ll say “sayonara” without a second thought.

 A final summary

 There are several truths we’ve come to accept over the past year, along with a host of changes:

-- We’re not ever going back to onboarding the way it used to be, pre-COVID.
+- We’re not going back to pre-pandemic employee onboarding.

-- Your new hires won’t accept mediocre onboarding anymore.
-Period.
+- New hires won’t accept mediocre onboarding anymore.
 They just won’t.

-- Onboarding directly impacts employee retention, which is at risk now more than ever.
+- Onboarding directly impacts employee retention, which is at an all-time low.

 - A mobile-first, seamless onboarding platform is the optimal solution.

 How do you navigate this unchartered territory?
-Trust the experts at Click Boarding.
-We’re here as your consultant and ready to help you automate the process and delight your new hires.
-When you’re ready to focus on people and let the process run itself, we’re just a click away.
+Trust the employee experience experts at Click Boarding.
+We’re here as your consultant, ready to help you automate the process and delight your new hires.
+Contact us today!